built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-add-a-service.md

 ## Lifecycle Module

 A lifecycle module is a JavaScript module that is built (see [how to use lifecycle events](./how-to-use-lifecycle-events.md)) by a platform developer or a content developer.
-A platform owner can then register the module through configuration so that it loads up and executed at the specified lifecycle event (e.g. after bootstrapping).
+A platform owner can then register the module through configuration so that it loads up and is executed at the specified lifecycle event (e.g. after bootstrapping).

 ### Benefits of a lifecycle module